antalpeti/TutorialsPoint-JavaScript/README.md

 # TutorialsPoint-JavaScript
-Cointaint of example files what are typed from the TutorialsPoint page.
+Cointains of example files what are typed from the TutorialsPoint page.